ianpogi5/ian-dela-cruz/README.md

 - Software Engineer at MiCOM Technologies Corp (3years 2months)
 - Software Engineer at Hugle Technologies Inc. (2years 6months)
 - Associate Software Engineer at Canon Information Technologies Philippines Inc. (1year 1month)

+## Achievements
+- Created Fynd's platform where 90% of job request did not need any customer service intervention.
+Provided an efficient way for customers and technicians interact.
+- Created KAYWEB PHP Framework and CMS.
+Used in hundreds of web projects from personal websites to high traffice e-commerce websites.

 ## Education